The Onagadori, the chicken with the world's longest tail, was declared a Natural Monument of Japan in 1952.

 Onagadori Chicken Appearance

 The most amazing feature of the Onadagori is the length of its tail feathers.
 Male Onadagori chickens have the longest tails in the world.
 This feature is thanks to a recessive gene.
-Onagadori of both sexes have long saddle feathers.
+Onagadori of both sexes has long saddle feathers.
 Males have sickle feathers in their tails that do not molt, or rarely do, and can reach up to 27 feet in length.

 In 2018, scientists studied the effect hormones had on the growth of chicken feathers.
 They found that although the production of feathers in both male and female chickens can be affected by a number of factors, hormones may be the most influential.
 Other factors include temperature, light, and the bird’s individual diet.
 A diet rich in protein is absolutely necessary for growing the long, snowy tail feathers typical of a healthy Onagadori.